Why Should You Take This Course?

 This qualification is for you if you want to start a career in digital games development.
 It is designed for post-16 students and can be taken as part of a wider study programme.
 Digital game development is part of the creative computing industries, a sector that has outgrown the rest of the economy and generated over £300 billion of value for the UK since 2014.
 The UK creative industries are renowned across the globe, driving growth and investment.
 There are approximately 1.8 million people employed in creative industries occupations in the UK, of which digital games plays an important part.
 The jobs in this sector are varied and contribute to the quality of our digital games industry and film/TV special effects, to name but a few.

 This qualification has been developed in consultation with employers in the digital games sector to ensure you learn the skills and behaviours that will give you the best opportunity to be successful when applying for work.
-Course content includes, but is not limited to, planning and pitching, graphics, animation, game design and testing, 3D graphics and modelling.
+The course includes, but is not limited to, planning and pitching, graphics, animation, game design and testing, 3D graphics and modelling.
 This makes for a very broad, useful curriculum of study, and development of a wide, vocationally desirable skillset.

 How will I be assessed?